-Guided Notes - You will need to complete the Guided Notes for each unit.
+Guided Notes - You will have two options for completing the Guided Notes assignments.
 If you skip these assignments at the beginning of the semester I will set it up so that you cannot access the Quiz for that unit until you have submitted the Guided Notes.